A SHORT HISTORY OF PARIS, FRANCE

 However in 1338 the Hundred Years War between France and England began and in 1348 Paris was devastated by the Black Death.
 In 1357 the mayor of Paris Etienne Marcel led a rebellion in Paris to try and gain more rights for Parisian merchants.
 However Royalist forces captured Paris in 1358 and Marcel and his followers were executed.
 In 1420 the English captured Paris.
 However the French recaptured the town in 1436.

 Paris gradually recovered from the Hundred Years War and in 1528 King Francois I moved his court to the town.
-Once again Paris boomed.
+Once again Paris flourished.
 Meanwhile in the 16th century the Reformation swept France.
-French Protestants were cruelly persecuted.
+French Protestants were persecuted.
 The persecution reached a peak in 1572 with the St Bartholomew's Day Massacre.
 About 2,000 Protestants in Paris were murdered by Catholics.

 Then in 1589 King Henry III was assassinated leaving a Protestant, Henry of Navarre heir to the throne of France.
 Many Catholics refused to accept Henri, however and he had to fight for his throne.
 Yet in 1593 he converted to Catholicism and in 1594 he entered Paris.